BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 ## Building from Source

-BMF supports compilation and build on three platforms: Linux, Windows, and Mac.
+BMF supports compilation and builds on three platforms: Linux, Windows, and Mac.
 You can choose the method you want to use according to your needs.

 ### Linux